 The downlink SS/PBCH SSS EPRE can be derived from the SS/PBCH downlink transmit power given by the parameter SS-PBCH-BlockPower provided by higher layers.
 The downlink SSS transmit power is defined as the linear average over the power contributions (in [W]) of all resource elements that carry the SSS within the operating system bandwidth.

-The downlink CSI-RS EPRE can be derived from the SS/PBCH block downlink transmit power given by the parameter SS-PBCH-BlockPower and CSI-RS power offset given by the parameter Pc_SS provided by higher layers.
+The downlink CSI-RS EPRE can be derived from the SS/PBCH block downlink transmit power given by the parameter SS-PBCH-BlockPower and CSI-RS power offset given by the parameter powerControlOffsetSS provided by higher layers.
 The downlink reference-signal transmit power is defined as the linear average over the power contributions (in [W]) of the resource elements that carry the configured CSI-RS within the operating system bandwidth.